www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2025-02-25-t59-port-shell-project-to-java-and-the-network-worker.md

     * [ ] Create future task to consolidate both Python Network Worker implementation.
 This is a lower priority task.
 * [ ] Port relevant parts of the `deploy.build.at` documentation.
 * [ ] Document why Network Worker Execution implementations were and are so badly developed.
+* [ ] Note, that breaking the live server deployment during the migration is not acceptable.
 * [o] Port 'net.splitcells.network's Worker commands to Java.
     * [o] Create Java alternative.
          * [x] Port `bin/worker.test.at` to Java.